 ### Phase 1: Precise Conversion

-- Create a comparison template: The structure of each subtitle block is:
+- Create a bilingual template: Each subtitle block structure will be:

 ### Phase 2: Quality Enhancement